 Return Policy: 90 days

 Bottom Line: Fry’s has long been a trusted name in computers and electronics.
-And that same ethos continues with their TV offering, by providing a 30-day satisfaction guarantee with the ability to return the television opened with no restocking fee, provided you’ve still got the packaging.
-The only thing they same to be lacking – aside from the cheap brands – is a scheduled delivery service.
-However, you can pick up in store (provided you live in SoCal, Houston or two areas in Oregon), but otherwise, you might face a 2-3 week shipping time, especially if you live on the East Coast.
+And that same ethos continues with their TV offering by providing a 30-day satisfaction guarantee with the ability to return the television opened with no restocking fee, provided you’ve still got the packaging.
+The only thing they seem to be lacking – aside from the cheap brands – is a scheduled delivery service.
+But, you’ll be able to find a great TV for Apple TV.
+However, you can pick it up in-store (provided you live in SoCal, Houston, or two areas in Oregon), but otherwise, you might face a 2-3 week shipping time, especially if you live on the East Coast.
 Because of this, we suggest shopping here if you live on the West Coast.